-371 Biochemistry: Biomolecular Structure & Function (4).
-Prereq: CHE 111-112, 113-114, 211-212.
+411 Biochemistry I: Biomolecules (3,1).
+Prereg: CHE 111-112, 113-114, 211-212.

-An introductory course focused on the structures and reactions of biomolecules including; proteins, nucleic acids, carbohydrates, lipids, and vitamins.
+An introductory course in biochemistry focused on the structures and reactions of biomolecules and biopholymers including; proteins, nucleic acids, carbohydrates, lipids, hormones and vitamins.
 The function, thermodynamics, kinetics, mechanism, and regulation of enzymes, structural proteins, and transport proteins are covered in detail as is an introduction to basic glucose metabolism as a model biochemical pathway.
-The laboratory covers methods in the preparation of biological buffers, concentration determination, protein and nucleic acid purification, enzyme kinetics, molecular modeling, bioinformatics, protein stability, and equilibrium binding.
-(Lecture & Lab 4) (fall, even years).
+The laboratory covers methods in the preparation of biological buffers, biomolecular concentration determination, protein and nucleic acid purification, enzyme kinetics, molecular modeling, bioinformatics, protein stability, and equilibrium binding.
+(Lecture 3 and lab 1) (fall).

-Biochemistry: Metabolism & Bioenergetics (4).
+412 Biochemistry II: Metabolism (3,1).
 Prereq: CHE 111-112, 113-114, 211-212.

-An introductory course focused on catabolic and anabolic reaction pathways utilized in prokaryotes and eukaryotes.
+An introductory course in biochemistry focused on catabolic and anabolic reaction pathways utilized in prokaryotes and eukaryotes.
 Topics include the process, regulation and integration of glycolysis, gluconeogenesis, the citric acid cycle, oxidative phosphorylation as well as selected topics in the metabolism of amino acids, lipids, and nucleotides.
 The structures of biological molecules are introduced.
 The laboratory emphasizes methods in organismal and cellular biochemistry, clinical correlations, biological and chemical informatics, and computer-based modeling of biological pathways.
-(Lecture & Lab 4) (fall, odd years).
+(Lecture 3 and lab 11) (spring).